-The Labelle Lectureship Committee is seeking nominations for a promising junior health services researcher — a rising star in the field — to be the 2019 Labelle Lecturer.
+The Labelle Lectureship Committee is seeking nominations by May 15 for a promising junior health services researcher — a rising star in the field — to be the 2019 Labelle Lecturer.

 The Labelle Lectureship Series, which marks its 28th anniversary this year, is held each October to honour Roberta Labelle, one of CHEPA’s founding members.
 Her death in 1991 was unexpected and occurred when broad recognition for her research in health economics was just starting to emerge.
 CHEPA and what is now the Department of Health Research, Methods, Evidence and Impact (HEI), collaborated on establishing the Annual Labelle Lectureship Series in her memory.